OpenSecOps-Org/SOAR-all-alarms-to-sec-hub/README.md

 ## Deployment

-First log in to your AWS organisation using SSO and a default profile that gives you AWSAdministratorAccess.
+First make sure that your SSO setup is configured with a default profile giving you AWSAdministratorAccess to your AWS Organizations administrative account.
+This is necessary as the AWS cross-account role used during deployment only can be assumed from that account.

 ```console
 aws sso login